-Applicants to the Master of Divinity (M.Div.) , Master of Church Ministries (C.M.M.), Master of Sacred Music (M.S.M.), and Master of Theological Studies (M.T.S.) programs must submit three types of documents in order to be considered for admission.
+Applicants to the Master of Divinity (M.Div.), Master of Arts in Ministry (M.A.M.), Master of Sacred Music (M.S.M.), and Master of Theological Studies (M.T.S.) programs must submit three types of documents in order to be considered for admission.

 2) Official transcripts from all colleges or universities previously attended indicating degree(s) earned.
 Official transcripts must arrive in a sealed envelope to the address noted on the application form.
 Neither student copies nor faxed transcripts are acceptable.